A Trusted Construction Litigation Law Firm in Myrtle Beach

 Knowledgeable attorneys serving clients throughout Horry County and the surrounding communities

-The lawyers at DesChamps Law Firm have decades of experience assisting with construction litigation issues, including those involving mechanic’s leans, homeowner warranties and more.
+The lawyers at DesChamps Law Firm have decades of experience assisting with construction litigation issues, including those involving mechanic’s liens, homeowner warranties, construction contracts, liability policies and more.
 We focus on solving difficult legal challenges for our clients, offering expert legal guidance based on our decades of combined experience.
 You can trust in the law firm that has served Horry County business professionals and organizations since 1979.

 Construction project disputes may spur litigation